Delhi Elections 2015 Latest News And Live Updates

 |CPIM - Communist Party of India, Marxist||CPI - Communist Party of India||SP - Socialist Party|

 |KMPP - Kisan Majdoor Praja Party||AISCF - All India Scheduled Caste Federation||FBL (MG) - F.B (Marxist Group)|

 |RSP - Revolutionary Socialist Party||RRP - Akhil Bharatiya Ram Rajya Parishad||HMS - Akhil Bharatiya Hindu Mahasabha|

 |Shiromoni Akali Dal||Rashtriya Janata Dal||Aam Aadmi Party|

 List of Chief Ministers of Delhi

-The Chief Minister of Delhi heads the party achieving majority in the Elections in Delhi assembly.
-He also leads the Council of Ministers.
-Of the eight assembly elections held in Delhi so far, five were won by the Congress party.
-The years 1956-1993 saw the imposition of President’s Rule.
-Following is a list of Chief Ministers of Delhi.
+The Chief Minister of Delhi leads the Council of Ministers.
+Of the eight Assembly elections held in Delhi so far, five were won by the Congress party.
+Following is the list of Chief Ministers of Delhi.